aosabook/500lines/sampler/README.md

 Still, doing all our computations in log-space can save a lot of headache.
-We might be forced to lose that precision if we need to go out of log-space, but we at least maintain *some* information about the probabilities -- enough to compare them, for example -- that would otherwise be lost.
+We might be forced to lose that precision if we need to go out of log-space, but we at least maintain *some* information about the probabilities---enough to compare them, for example---that would otherwise be lost.

 #### Writing the PMF code